microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

    the future where the restriction will either be lifted or permentantly codified.

 Feature ID `0x0000` is to be used for stable opcodes that are published as part of the retail compiler.
-Feature ID `0x8000` is to be used for all expirmental opcodes.
+Feature ID `0x8000` is to be used for all experimental opcodes.
 Feature ID `0x0000` must be used for stable opcodes to ensure that existing opcodes are not renumbered however the choice of ID `0x80000` may seem arbitrary. `0x8000` is selected for one key feature.
 The set bit is the top